aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 ## Download

-Each color has 3 to 4 watchface-style for MiBand 8/9, different by VaultGirl:
+Each color has 2 to 4 watchfaces for MiBand 8/9, different by VaultGirl:

 - Static VaultGirl (no animation)
 - And animated versions

 Static version may be a bit different from color to color.
-With Animation V1 PipGirl is usually dressed in VaultSuit.
-With Animation V2 PipGirl is usually dressed in VaultSuit with neckline (décolleté).
-With Animation V3 PipGirl is usually dressed in VaultSuit with suspenders.

 All animated versions may be a bit (sometimes a lot) different, but it always a VaultGirl taking some actions, normally simply walking in different clothes (sometimes NSFW clothes).

 Each color has a single watchface-file.
-You can select style of animation (or static version) on MiBand itself, by configuring watchface with a button "settings" when selecting watchface.
+You can select style of animation (or static version) on MiBand itself by configuring watchface with a button "settings" when selecting watchface.

 *Note: All these clock-faces were tested on Mi Band 9 Pro, but they should work on Mi Band 8 Pro as well.*